nraboy/mongodb-stitch-hugo/README.md

 The above command will install the [Stitch CLI](https://docs.mongodb.com/stitch/deploy/stitch-cli-reference/) if you haven't already installed it previously.

-After installing the CLI, it won't offer much value until you sign into your account.
+After installing the CLI, it won't offer much value until you sign in to your account.
 This is done through a public and secret key combination that is configured within Atlas.

 ### Generating a Public and Secret Key in MongoDB Atlas